 While the Trust continues to fund a wide range of projects, it is placing special emphasis on four areas of strategic focus over the next three to five years:

-The Hong Kong Jockey Club Charities Trust has donated an average of over HK$2.1 billion a year to the community over the past decade by way of its own major initiatives and donations, supporting the projects of well over 140 charitable groups and organisations each year.
-In 2015/16, the total approved charitable donations were over HK$3.9 billion, benefitting 215 charitable and community projects.
+The Hong Kong Jockey Club Charities Trust has an average of HK$3.1 billion a year in regular and special donations to the community over the past decade, supporting the projects of well over 160 charitable groups and organisations each year.
+In 2017/18, the total approved donations were HK$4.2 billion, benefiting 222 charitable and community projects.